Enjoy a Holiday On The Island of Koh Samui

 - Sea Lice … our first experience ever with Sea Lice.
 We found them in the waters on a few excursions and shallow beaches.
 They are annoying as mosquitoes!
 They feel like a pin prick in the water, are invisible and for some will cause a rash.
 So if you have small children, be aware!

 - Excursions … there are many different tour excursions to choose from.
 From snorkel and scuba dive trips to scenic tours on and around the Island, there are many to select from.
-Tour offices and kiosks are situated all over and it is best to wait until you are on the Island to book your excursions.
-You can wheel and deal for great prices, especially if you have a number of people in your party, as well, weather can be a factor, so it’s best to wait and keep up with the daily weather forecast.
+Tour offices and kiosks are situated all over.
+It’s best to wait until you have arrived on the Island to book your excursions.
+You can wheel and deal for great prices especially if you have a number of people in your party.
+As well, the weather can be a factor, so it’s best to wait and keep up with the daily weather forecast.

 Typical Thailand Beach Vendor

 - Beach Vendors … do spend time and barter with vendors selling clothing, trinkets and such.
 They are very friendly and are most happy to negotiate with you.
-Food vendor’s prices are set on the various beaches.
+Food vendor prices are set on the various beaches.
 We loved our afternoon snacks and lunches brought to us on the beach by the local vendors! 🙂

 and much more!